gregorik/BlueLine/README.md

 **BlueLine** is a lightweight, modular editor productivity & visualization plugin for Unreal Engine 5.7+.
 At its current state (0.2), it solves the "Spaghetti Code" problem in Blueprints by enforcing strict, circuit-board-style layouts and semantically coloring data.

-Its current three pillars are:
+Its current four pillars are:

    1. Pathfinding ReRouting (Clean Wires):
        * Instead of the default curved splines that overlap messily, this plugin inserts "Knot" (Reroute) nodes to force wires into grid-snapped 90-degree angles.